tpayne/CloudFunctions/Azure/samples/SimpleHttpFunction/README.md

 Issues
 ------
-- The POST function needs tidying up as it is currently getting everything
 - On Mac, the JAVA_HOME needs to be faked for the azure-functions:run to work properly - known issue?